Vyachowski/git-quickstart/Readme.md

 ## Authors

-Feel free to contact me and help the project
+Feel free to contact me and help with the project

 Slava Haikin
 [@vyachowski](https://twitter.com/vyachowski)